AishikPal22/WalletWizard/README.md

 7. Install the node_modules using the commands provided in `npm.text` file.
 8. Start the React server: `npm start`
 9. Quit both server using `ctrl + c` command.

+## Usage

+1. Create an account and then log in.
+2. Select the Categories page and add relevant categories for your transactions.
+3. Select the Transactions page and add your transaction data by selecting appropriate category for each data.
+4. Navigate back or select the Home page to check account status.
+5. Go back to the Transaction page to make any changes or delete any data.
+6. Click on the Logout button to terminate your current session.
+7. Log in using valid credentials before next session.
+No need to register again.

+### Thank You!!